 However, the majority of the Transfer Agreements are so called “Outer Circle” agreements, because the pension schemes of the respective organizations/governments are not substantially equivalent to that of the UNJSPF.
 For these agreements (i.e., all agreements with the exception of those with IMF, IADB, and WTO), the amount of the transfer value payable by the “sending” plan is computed under the terms and conditions laid down in the Transfer Agreement.

 For transfers to the UNJSPF, the transfer value remitted would result in the recognition of additional pensionable service credits in the UNJSPF, with the length of such service being determined through an actuarial calculation performed by the Consulting Actuary for the UNJSPF.

-For transfers from the UNJSPF to a “receiving” Plan, the transfer payment is determined as the larger of the actuarial value of the accrued UNJSPF pension rights or the withdrawal settlement due under Article 31 of the UNJSPF Regulations.
+For transfers from the UNJSPF to a “receiving” plan, the transfer payment is determined as the larger of the value of the accrued UNJSPF pension rights or the withdrawal settlement due under Article 31 of the UNJSPF Regulations.

 Yes, you should submit a written request for such an estimate.
 However, a final determination can be made only after your separation from service and confirmation that you are eligible to transfer your accrued pension rights under a Transfer Agreement.